FatmaGomaa/FOTA_GP/BootLoader/PC_Comm/README.md

 # Serial Port Programming using Win32 API
 The software is written using C language and communicates with the Serial Port using Win32 API.

-In Windows ,Serial ports are named as COM1,COM2 ,COM3.. etc .COM1 and COM2 usually refer to the hardware serial ports present in the PC while COM numbers in double digits like COM32,COM54,COM24.. etc are given to USB to Serial Converters or PCI serial port extenders.
+In Windows ,Serial ports are named as COM1,COM2 ,COM3.. etc .COM1 and COM2 usually refer to the hardware serial ports present in the PC.

 ## Finding out your COM port Number
-To find out the COM number corresponding to your serial port, Open **Device Manager** by right clicking on My Computer icon and selecting **Manage** → **Device Manager**.Under Ports(COM & LPT) you can see the parallel and serial ports (COM) detected by your system.
+To find out the COM number corresponding to your serial port:
+1. Open **Device Manager** by right clicking on My Computer icon
+2. select **Manage** → **Device Manager**.
+3. Under Ports(COM & LPT) you can see the parallel and serial ports (COM) detected by your system.
 /*****Port Image Here*****/

 ## Opening and Closing a Serial Port